-- One essay will be required from both freshman and grad students : “Why do you need this scholarship?
+- One essay will be required from both freshman and graduate students : “Why do you need this scholarship?
 Please explain the degree of your financial need.
 Outline any extenuating circumstances.”

 - The second essay question for freshmen : “Describe your passion for the organ and its literature.”

-- The second essay question for first year graduates: “How will obtaining a graduate degree in organ study be of value to you in your career?”
+- The second essay question for first year graduate students: “How will obtaining a graduate degree in organ study be of value to you in your career?”

-- Students must provide information about family income, estimated family contribution towards college, and tuition rates on which the committee can ascertain financial need.
+- Students must provide information about family income, estimated family contribution towards college, and tuition rates from which the committee can ascertain financial need.

-- Students must submit an official transcript from the most recent semester.
+- Students must submit an official transcript from their high school or college.

-- Students may be required to submit a copy of their admissions letter, if entering college or graduate school for the first time.
+- Students will be required to submit a copy of their admissions letter.

-- The essay must be written at a level of sophistication expected of an incoming or current college student, or graduate student, depending on the applicant’s status.
-The essay is focused on goals, achievement and dedication, and financial need.
-The essay will be judged not only on the answers to the questions, but on clarity and college-level writing ability.
+- Each essay must be written at a level of sophistication expected of an incoming or current college student, or graduate student, depending on the applicant’s status.
+The essays will be focused on goals, achievement and dedication, and financial need.
+The essays will be judged not only on the answers to the questions, but on clarity and college-level writing ability.

 - Two letters of support are required: one from the most recent primary organ instructor, and a second from another music or education professional.
 References should underscore the applicant’s achievements, potential for future success, and qualities that align with the mission of the Pogorzelski-Yankee Memorial Scholarship.
 Letters will be judged based on the recommenders’ level of knowledge and evidence about the applicant, the applicant’s perceived likelihood of success in college and career, and professional judgment about fit with this scholarship.

-All materials must be received at AGO Headquarters by the submission deadline (TBA).
+All materials must be received at AGO Headquarters by the submission deadline, February 15, 2015.
 There is no application fee.
-Applicants will be informed on or near April 15, so that they may include this information in negotiations with the school of their choice.
+Applicants will be informed on or near April 1, so that they may include this information in negotiations with the school of their choice.

 Scholarships will be awarded to the entering freshman and entering master’s candidate contingent upon notification of acceptance into an organ-related degree program.
 As per the donors’ wishes, the students must agree in writing to commit a significant portion of the two years following graduation to teaching, performing, sacred music, or other serious endeavor with respect to the organ.